Baoshan Yunnan, China Travel Guide

 Adhere to specific guidelines.

 One recent (within six months) passport-style color photo meeting specific size and background (plain white/light blue) requirements.
-A health declaration form upon entry is standard for international arrivals.
+A health declaration form upon entry is standard for those coming from abroad.

 No specific vaccinations are required beyond routine ones unless from a yellow fever endemic area.